KWR-Water/pipepermcalc/documentation/source/tutorial.rst

 Example 1 - Simple forward example
 ----------------------------------
-Example forward calculation for a single pipe segment.
+In a forward calculation the groundwater concentration known and we want to calculate the resulting drinking water concentration for our conditions.

 We always start by importing pipepermcalc Pipe and Segment classes: